-Installed programs: colo-chain.elf, e2fsck-lcd, paneld and putlcd colo Is the Cobalt Bootloader's chain mode executeable.
-This file gets gzipped and renamed to vmlinux.gz, so it can be booted automatically by the Cobalt's existing firmware e2fsck-lcd Will output file system check progress information on the Cobalt LCD paneld Is an admin tool for the LCD panel of Cobalt machines.
+Installed programs: colo-chain.elf, e2fsck-lcd, paneld and putlcd vmlinux.gz, so it can be booted automatically by the Cobalt's existing firmware e2fsck-lcd Will output file system check progress information on the Cobalt LCD paneld Is an admin tool for the LCD panel of Cobalt machines.
 By default, it will display the current time and optionally a message.
 When you hold the enter or select button for a couple of seconds you will get an admin menu.
-The menu will allow you to either halt or reboot your Cobalt machine putlcd Is a tool to display text on the LCD display of Cobalt machines md5rom Will output the MD5 checksum of a Cobalt's ROM
+The menu will allow you to either halt or reboot your putlcd Is a tool to display text on the LCD display of Cobalt machines md5rom Will output the MD5 checksum of a Cobalt's ROM